Best Amazon Black Friday 2024 deals, from Fire TV sticks to Echo Dots

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-After weeks of anticipation, the Amazon Black Friday sale is underway, meaning now is the perfect time to restock your beauty products, invest in a new TV, or add a high-spec laptop to your basket.
+After weeks of anticipation, Black Friday is over for another year but there’s still time to bag a bargain, as Cyber Monday is officially here.
+The good news is that Amazon has kept many of its top offers rolling into the new week, meaning now is the perfect time to restock your beauty products, invest in a new TV, or add a high-spec laptop to your basket.
+However, you’ll need to be quick, as the deals will cease to exist once the clock strikes midnight.

 The online retailer goes all out for the annual sale, with big discounts on big-name brands, from Nintendo Switch consoles, air fryers and Apple gadgets to Shark vacuums and Ninja appliances.
-Whatever you’re in the market for, it’s a great time to bag a bargain from brands that have been tried and tested by The Independent.
+Whatever you’re in the market for, it’s a great time to snap up a saving from brands that have been tried and tested by The Independent.

 As you’d expect, Amazon has also slashed the price of its own smart home devices, from 40 per cent off Amazon Fire TV sticks (was £59.99, now £34.99, Amazon.co.uk), to 20 per cent off Kindles (was £159.99, now £124.99, Amazon.co.uk), plus, deals on the retailer’s Echo dot smart speakers, Ring doorbells and tablets.

 Owing to the sheer number of deals that have landed in the Black Friday bonanza, it can be tricky to know where to start.
-Thankfully, the rest of IndyBest team and I have put together this guide to the best deals in Amazon’s Black Friday sale.
+Thankfully, the rest of the IndyBest team and I have put together this guide to the best deals in Amazon’s Cyber Monday sale.

-Within this Amazon Black Friday guide, we only recommend deals on products we’ve either tried and tested or that come from brands we trust – and we keep an eye out for Amazon inflating prices, by using price tracking tools.
+Within this Amazon Cyber Monday guide, we only recommend deals on products we’ve either tried and tested or that come from brands we trust – and we keep an eye out for Amazon inflating prices, by using price tracking tools.
 That means we bring you genuine savings on products we think you’ll love as much as we do.

 - Maybelline New York lash sensational sky high mascara: Was £12.99, now £6.49, Amazon.co.uk